 The first technical floor is 24 metres from the ground and produces a spectacular reception hall, which is a completely open large-volume space.
 Included in the high part of this large hall space is an auditorium, with capacity for 300 people and which hangs from the technical floor structure.

 There are five parking floors below the grade line, with a total 1,150-vehicle capacity.
 The second basement has a double-height space with outside access for use as unloading docks.

-- It is the highest skyscraper in Madrid and is 250 metres high.
+- This is the highest skyscraper in Madrid, with a height of 250 metres

 - Its 250 metres of height make it the highest building in Spain, the fourth in the European Union and the tenth in all Europe